 Where it started

-The hot new term in crypto is "yield farming," a shorthand for clever strategies where putting crypto temporarily at the disposal of some startup's application earns its owner more cryptocurrency.
+The hot new term "yield farming" was born; shorthand for clever strategies where putting crypto temporarily at the disposal of some startup's application earns its owner more cryptocurrency.

 Another term floating about is "liquidity mining."